 19 September 2016

-Both Sydney Water and MidCoast Water have developed Asset Management frameworks based on the Institute of Asset Management landscape (GFMAM) approach.
-This provides the ability to define what asset management means to an organisation and how it will delivery it.
+Sydney Water and MidCoast Water have developed Asset Management frameworks based on the Institute of Asset Management landscape (GFMAM) approach.
+This provides the ability to define what asset management means to an organisation and how it will deliver it.

-Sydney Water are using the GFMAM to embed their customers at the centre of their asset management efforts, in line with their strategic plan.
-MidCoast Water on the other hand is using GFMAM to document and improve their asset management maturity.
+Sydney Water is using GFMAM embedding its customers as centre of its asset management efforts, aligning with its strategic plan.
+MidCoast Water on the other hand is using GFMAM to document and improve its asset management maturity.

 Both these organisations are delivering ISO 55000 complying systems, though they do not see the need to seek certification.
 Additionally, both organisations are utilising the Water Services Association of Australia “Asset Management Customer Value” (AMCV) maturity model.